Skip to Content

 Investment Camps for Kids – Finance Camps for High School Students (and Younger)

-One of the requests I get most often from parents is help with teaching their child to invest money.
-So, I wanted to dedicate an entire section in this money camps list just to investment camps for kids.
+One of the requests I get most often from parents is help with teaching their children to invest money.
+So, I wanted to dedicate an entire section of this money camps list just to investment camps for kids.

 Psst: you'll definitely want to check out one of these free stock market games for students, and 9 investing board games for kids.